IgnacioFan/classroom/README.md

 ## Challenges and Solutions

 ### Insert Many Chapters and Units
+**Challenges**:

-**Challenges**: It's challenging to reduce insertion queries for chapters and units, especially when dealing with a large number of chapters and units.
+It's challenging to reduce insertion queries for chapters and units, especially when dealing with a large number of chapters and units.
 The current approach in `CourseFactory` results in a significant number of queries, and optimizing this process is an ongoing consideration.

+**Solution**:

-**Solution**: Consider implementing batch inserts using the `activerecord-import` gem.
+Consider implementing batch inserts using the `activerecord-import` gem.
 Grouping chapters and units by course and executing a single bulk insert can significantly improve the insertion process.

 ### Update, Insert and Delete in One place
+**Challenges**:

-**Challenges**: Managing update, insert, and delete operations in a single endpoint introduces complexity, especially when dealing with a large number of chapters and units for different operations.
+Managing update, insert, and delete operations in a single endpoint introduces complexity, especially when dealing with a large number of chapters and units for different operations.
 The current approach in `CourseUpdater` results in a significant number of queries.

+**Solution**:

-**Solution**: Separate the responsibilities of updating, inserting, and deleting into individual endpoints.This not only simplifies the logic but also allows for better maintainability and scalability.
+Separate the responsibilities of updating, inserting, and deleting into individual endpoints.This not only simplifies the logic but also allows for better maintainability and scalability.

 ### Caching
+**Challenge**:

-**Challenge**: Implementing caching for endpoints like `#index` and `#show` can enhance system performance, but managing data freshness and cache eviction, especially for a course details endpoint with substantial data, presents challenges.
+Implementing caching for endpoints like `#index` and `#show` can enhance system performance, but managing data freshness and cache eviction, especially for a course details endpoint with substantial data, presents challenges.

+**Solution**:

-**Solution**: Use a time-to-live (TTL) mechanism for cache expiration.
-Additionally, consider LRU as cache eviction policy to avoid cold cache stays in memory for a long period of time.
+Use a `TTL` for cache expiration.
+Additionally, consider `LRU` as cache eviction policy to avoid cold cache stays in memory for a long period of time.

 ### System Availabitiy
+**Challenge**:

-**Challenge**: To enhance system availability, adding a load balancer to distribute traffic among multiple API servers is crucial.
+To enhance system availability, adding a load balancer to distribute traffic among multiple API servers is crucial.
 This ensures better fault tolerance and scalability.

+**Solution**:

-**Solution**: Integrate a load balancer into the system architecture such as NGINX to distribute incoming requests among multiple API servers.
+Integrate a load balancer into the system architecture such as `NGINX` to distribute incoming requests among multiple API servers.
 This setup improves system availability by preventing a single point of failure.
 Additionally, consider implementing health checks and auto-scaling to adapt to varying levels of traffic.